 For more information, contact the International Office.

 The Home Office introduced a cap on studies affecting all Tier 4 visa applications made after 12 November 2015.
 For below degree level, the cap is two years.
-For degree level and above, the cap is five years (six years if a one-year placement is part of an undergraduate course).
-This cap limits the amount of time you can spend studying in the UK on a student visa.
-Any previous leave granted for study purposes in the UK (except on a student visitor visa) will count towards the cap.
+For degree level the cap is five years.
+This cap limits the amount of time you can spend studying in the UK on an undergraduate course on a student visa.
+Any previous leave granted for study purposes in the UK (except on a short term study or student visitor visa) will count towards the cap.
 The cap on above degree level studies for applications submitted on or after 5 October 2020 has been removed.
 This means that there is no longer any limit on postgraduate studies.

-This means that you will be limited to a maximum of five years.
-Further studies in the UK must also demonstrate academic progression or be complementary to studies at the same level.
+If you are studying at undergraduate level, you will be limited to a maximum of five years.
+Further studies in the UK must also demonstrate academic progression and studies at the same level must be academically justified.

 Below is a list of University representatives in the UK.
 Please contact your nearest representative if you would like further information: